reardonj/reardonj.github.io/_pages/work.md

 permalink: /work/
 ---

-Interested in having me work for you?
+Interested in hiring me?
 Send me a message for a current copy of my résumé.
 A summary of my areas of expertise is below.

 ## Education